chrom-sevy/Engage-your-QoL/README.md

     b. click on this page's `code<>` and get the zip file
 4. reboot your game

-## Additional Info

-- I have included a `global bond sp` patch--so if you care about early Bond Fragment economy, I recommend deleting this patch until you have enough rings to fill your slots. (note that you need to delete this again after a `git pull`)

 # Credits
 - [Unlock Growth Type select on NG](https://gamebanana.com/mods/426329) by DeathChaos
 - [No DLC Gift Items](https://gamebanana.com/mods/431356) by DeathChaos